Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

             AlertUtils.simpleClose("Category not valid", "The selected category does no longer exist") }

-- F1 takes you to the wiki page for the current window (https://dzone.com/articles/handling-keyboard-sortcuts)
 - Save window sizes on exist, use the saved sizes when starting next time
+- Create a clone button for presets (set the clone to edit automatically)

 #### Thinking about
 - Keep even unstarted uploads on close?